JiechengZhao/blog/_posts/personal_blog.md

 2. Remote Work as an Advantage: Operating remotely can be advantageous for small businesses, offering flexibility and cost savings.
 Overcoming communication challenges is essential, requiring effective tools and strategies to ensure team cohesion and productivity.
 3. With restricted work hours, prioritizing tasks and maintaining focus is crucial.

+Recognizing my position is a critical first step.
+Strengthening communication with both internal supporters (like my wife) and external helpers (such as freelancers, mentors, or advisors) is essential.
+Focusing intensely on my work is crucial, but it's also important to be strategic about it.
+Prioritize tasks that bring the most value to the business and leverage tools and methodologies that can help me work efficiently.